jbfaden/cache-tools/README.md

 * `PT1S <= cadence <= PT1H` - files should contain 1 day of data and be in subdirectory `DATASET_ID/$Y/$m/`.
 File names should be `$Y$m$d.VARIABLE.EXT`.
 * `cadence > PT1H` - files should contain 1 month of data of data and be in a subdirectory of `DATASET_ID/$Y/`.
 File names should be `$Y$m.VARIABLE.EXT`.

 If `cadence` is not given, the caching software should make a guess at the cadence and choose the appropriate directory structure.
-Likewise software using the cache should assume that other software may have different logic, and should check all resolutions.
+Likewise, software using the cache should assume that other software may have different logic and should check all resolutions.

 Files should contain only data for the parameter, e.g., `19991201.Time.csv` will contain a single column with just the timestamps that are common to all parameters in the dataset.
 The file `19991201.Parameter1.csv` would not contain timestamps.
 If a user requests `Parameter1`, a program reading the cache will need to read two files, the `Time` file and the `Parameter1` file, to return the required data for `Parameter1`.